Retirement planning tips for LGBT couples

 In states that don’t recognize same sex marriage or lack domestic partner laws, same sex couples need to obtain a medical power of attorney if you want your partner to make medical decisions, have access to your medical information, and, even in some cases, visit you in the hospital.

-Medicaid pays for long-term care for people of less means that meet certain requirements, including seniors with few assets.
+Medicaid pays for long-term care for people who meet certain requirements, including seniors with few assets.
 The federal qualification rules include “spousal impoverishment protections” aimed at preventing a healthy spouse from having to give up a home or retirement savings to qualify a spouse for protection.

 This material includes a discussion of one or more tax-related subjects and is for informational purposes only.
 It is not intended (and cannot be used by any taxpayer) for the purpose of avoiding any IRS penalties that may be imposed upon the taxpayer.
 Taxpayers should always seek and rely on the advice of their own independent legal and tax professionals.
 Please understand that New York Life, its subsidiaries, agents and employees may not provide legal or tax advice.
 Please consult your own legal and tax professionals before making any decisions.
 Retirement planning isn’t easy for most couples, but it’s particularly complicated for lesbian, gay, bisexual, and transgender (LGBT) couples who face a host of challenges.